COMJackson/TGSI-Example-Projects/README.md

 # TGSI-Example-Projects
-The purpose of this repository for TSGI employees to be able to look at the highlighted projects from my 100 Days of Code Python Bootcamp
+The purpose of this repository is for TSGI employees to be able to look at the highlighted projects from my 100 Days of Code Python Bootcamp.

 ### List of Projects:
 1. API Requests - Stock Trader